 Throughout the learning process, as a student as you take your course, you will take regular reflections, this can be every week.
 Generally, such reflective assignments are presented in the first topic to give students enough time the planning and incorporate the various deliverables into their success plan.
 Additionally, the students will not have to submit their weekly Professional Capstone and Practicum reflective journals.
 Instead, the final culminating submission of the journal is usually due in the 10th topic.

 Note that, there is a requirement that students submit their journals until the 10th topic.
-Thus, our professional experts here at UK Essay Writers dedicate their time online 24/7 to provide you with the help you need and the eventual results you deserve.
+Thus, our professional experts here at the legit paper writing services provider, dedicate their time online 24/7 to provide you with the help you need and the eventual results you deserve.

 What is Professional Reflective Journal